SSEHUB/EASyProducer/README.md

 -------------
 EASy-Producer can be installed from the [official update site](http://projects.sse.uni-hildesheim.de/easy/ "EASy-Producer update site") hosted at the University of Hildesheim, Germany.

 We also provide a snapshot of the most recent developments in terms of a [nightly update site](https://projects.sse.uni-hildesheim.de/eclipse/update-sites/easy_nightly/ "EASy-Producer nightly update site") also hosted at the University of Hildesheim, Germany.
 From there (but also [doc](/doc/ "doc")) previews of the upcoming documentation can be obtained.
 Please note that Eclipse Help plugin of the nightly version contains the same documentation as the latest release.

 Support for Eclipse/JDK
 -----------------------
-EASy-Producer runs well with Eclipse 4.5 and JDK 8.
-Support for Eclipse 4.7 and JDK is on the way, but due to refactoring bundles required by Eclipse 4.7, not completely tested.
+EASy-Producer runs well with Eclipse 4.5 and JDK 8 as well as Eclipse 4.7 and JDK 11.
+However, as we rely on an older version of xText for the EASY-DSLs, development there still requires a JDK 8 (see developers guide).

 Running EASy-Producer/tests within Eclipse
 ------------------------------------------